| Home | Greeting | Catalog | Magazine Articles | Photos | Links | Contact | Ordering |

 agrees, because he's had Tim Brian perform that

-most beautiful of all cosmetic operations, the "High Power" cut, on the
+most beautiful of all cosmetic operations, the "High

 front of the slide.
-Removing a small amount of metal from
+Removing a small amount of metal

-just forward of the ejection port, this treatment gives the slide a
+just forward of the ejection port, this treatment gives

-classy, sophisticated look and still gives a surface to grasp for
+classy, sophisticated look and still gives a surface to

 press-checks and the like.
-It's the finishing touch on a
+It's the finishing touch

 beautiful slide.